kids-first/kf-lib-data-ingest/docs/source/index.rst

 Load Stage
 ----------

-At this point, all transformations to data values are complete and the data is in a form that is expected by the target database or service.
+At this point, the data is in a form that is almost ready to be submitted to the target service.
+The load stage will take the necessary steps to build the target payloads and either POST or PATCH them to the target service.

-The load stage transmits the entity payloads to the target.
+You will learn more about how the load stage determines whether to send a POST vs PATCH request in the tutorial.

 Head on over to the :ref:`tutorial` to get started with data ingestion!